geh4y8/pdxshelters/README.md

 * Ability for providers to login/create user roles (i.e. admin vs employee)
 * Ability for providers to create events
 * Ability for providers to update public details (e.g. hours amenities)
-* An events feed that shows newly added (or soonest occuring?) events
+* An events feed that shows newly added (or soonest occurring?) events
 * A better way to filter map results?
 * API documentation (Yard?)